Invergordon Destination Training 02-04-2026

 The Professional Close

-Andrea brings the day to a close with warmth and authority.
+Andrea brings the day — and the three-day training programme — to a close with warmth and authority.
 Thank guests for their company, acknowledge the driver, and remind guests of the ship departure time.

 The Emotional Landing

 Recap feelings, not just facts.
 What made them laugh?
 What moved them?
-'You've travelled through centuries of history.
-Not bad for a Wednesday.'
+What surprised them?
+'You've travelled through centuries of history today.
+And so have you — as guides.
+Three days ago you were trainees.
+Today you are Highland guides.'

 The Send-Off Line

 'The same water, the same hills — but you're seeing them differently now.
-That's what a great day does.'
+That's what three great days together does.
+Go out there and show the world what Highland guiding looks like.'

 Essential facts, figures & fallbacks for every guide on the coach